kandelin16/ProducePalDev/README.md

+## Produce Pal
+Produce Pal is a food inventory management system that interacts with users through a voice assistant (Amazon Echo/Google Assistant).

 ## About Jovo

 Jovo is the most popular development framework for voice, including platforms like Alexa, Google Assistant, mobile apps, and Raspberry Pi.